 What is the fmp: URL protocol?

 This is a special url, prefixed with fmp, that is answered by FileMaker Pro (or Go) instead of by your browser.
-These URLs can contain scripts and script parameters and it is by opening URLs like this that DayBack Calendar can talk to the FileMaker file they're inside of.
+These URLs can contain scripts and script parameters and it is by opening URLs like this that webviewer apps like DayBack Calendar can talk to the FileMaker file they're inside of.

 The url protocol itself (the prefix) is registered with your operating system when FileMaker is installed.
 If you install more than one copy or uninstall lots of copies you can mess up this linkage of the URL with the most recent version of FileMaker and *no application* will answer the URL.

 FileMaker 17: Changes Required?

 FileMaker introduced a new extended privilege in FileMaker 16 that permits the FMP URL protocol to function.
 If you have an older version of DayBack, you may need to make a change to get things working in 16.
 The first time you open DayBack, ProMaps, or any webviewer-heavy solution in 16 without this privilege enabled, you'll see this error:

 The fix is simply to enable the new privilege.
 Here's how.